Senior Lecturer in English Literature

 I joined Edge Hill in January 2017, having taught previously at the University of Stirling and the University of Glasgow.
 I hold an MA in Classics, an MLitt in Victorian Literature, and a PhD in Victorian literature and classical receptions.

-I invite MRes and PhD proposals from students working on nineteenth-century gender and/or fin-de-siecle topics, including decadence, empire writing, and late-Victorian Gothic.
+I invite MRes and PhD proposals from students working on masculinity and gender studies and fin-de-siecle topics including decadence, empire writing, and late-Victorian Gothic.

-Ancient Rome and Victorian Masculinity (Oxford University Press) [Forthcoming November 2018]
+Ancient Rome and Victorian Masculinity (Oxford: Oxford University Press, 2018)

 ‘Forgotten Legacies of Ancient Rome in Wilkie Collins’s Antonina’, Classical Receptions Journal, 8.2 (2016)